Methylphenidate, regular and slow release (By mouth)

 - Seeing, hearing, or feeling things that are not there

 - Slow growth or weight loss in children

 If you notice these less serious side effects, talk with your doctor:

-- Dry mouth, nausea, stomach pain
+- Dry mouth, nausea, vomiting, stomach pain or upset

 - Loss of appetite, weight loss